Pravin5959/Pravin5959/README.md

 - 👋 Hi, I’m @Pravin5959
-- 👀 I’m interested in Backend Engineering
+- 👀 I’m interested in Data Engineering
-- 🌱 I’m currently learning low level deisgn
+- 🌱 I’m currently learning streaming analytics and functional programming
-- 💞️ I’m looking to partner to learn and grow and collaboration for projects
+- 💞️ I’m looking for a partner to learn and grow by collaboration in projects
 - 📫 How to reach me - pravinyadav5959@gmail.com

 <!---